jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * works stop has been logged
     * reinstatement(s) have been added
     * the immediate PA has been revoked
-* If an immediate PA with a change request awaiting assessment is cancelled, the change request be cancelled automatically.
+* If a PA with a change request awaiting assessment is cancelled, the outstanding change request will also be cancelled automatically.
 * The PAA/PA status and works status will be set to 'Cancelled'.

 _(Previously section 7 in Business rules v0.1 draft)_